When you face a criminal charge, it can seem like the odds are against you. We’ll work to even the odds and fight to protect you.

 Theft Offenses — Theft charges are common in Ohio.
 They’re often likely to be the result of a mistake or a one-time bad decision.
 If you’ve been charged with theft, you may have several options for fighting your charge or for minimizing the consequences.

-White Collar Crimes — White collar crimes such as embezzlement or insurance fraud can be very serious offenses.
+White Collar Crimes — White collar crimes like embezzlement or insurance fraud can be very serious.
 You may face a lengthy prison sentence if you’re convicted.
 You also face a permanent criminal record as someone who committed an offense involving fraud or deception for financial gain, which may make it harder for you to find or keep a job.

-Sex Offenses — Sex offenses such as rape or sexual assault can be serious felony offenses in Ohio.
-If you’re convicted, your status as a sex offender will be made public, which can affect your ability to find a job or an apartment.
+Sex Offenses — Sex offenses like rape or sexual assault are punished harshly.
+Even if you avoid prison, if you’re convicted, your status as a sex offender will be public.
 You also may be restricted from living or working in certain places.
-A conviction for a sex crime may have an impact on the custody of your children.
+A conviction for a sex crime may also have an impact on the custody of your children.

 Major Felonies — Major felony charges may include murder, manslaughter, robbery, or kidnapping.
 They’re often associated with violence.
 A conviction may mean years or decades in prison.
 In some cases, a murder conviction can be punished with the death penalty in Ohio.
 When you face a major felony charge, it’s critical to your future that you seek help from a skilled criminal defense attorney.